poechsel/StageL3/README.md

 `./main.native file.c` will generate the code (data transfers + code itself) corresponding to the file `file.c` To compile the outputed code you must link the file "library.h"

+Due to the fact that the analysis it does doesn't infer datatype, you can indicate what is the datatype of an object with a pragma.
+`#pragma TYPE_VAR (int *A)` indicates that `A` is of type `int *`.
+(more generally, just type how a variable was declared inside paranthesis)

 ## What it can do:
 This tool will generate optimize data transfer given a C code.